LightJason/lightjason.github.io/content/tutorials/trigger.md

 ## What are triggers?

-A short definition of triggers in LightJason's agent concept it is
+A short definition of triggers in LightJason's agent concept: it is

 > an event written in a first-order logical literal

 On the other hand, the agent is

-> an event listener which executes a plan iif an event is released
+> an event listener which executes a plan if an event is released

 ### What kind of trigger exists?